Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Background

 \section{Background}

-In this section, we review the connection between conventional RG flow and their tensor network counterpart.
+In this section, we review the connection between the conventional RG flow and their tensor network counterpart.
 We start by introducing the tensor network and the concept of TRG in Sec.~\ref{subsec:TRG}.
 Then we briefly review the concept of RG flow, their fixed points, and CFT in Sec.~\ref{subsec:RGCFT}.
-After that, we describe some the previous studies on TRG, including HOTRG, local entanglement filtering, and GILT, in Secs~\ref{subsec:RGCFT} and~\ref{sec:GILT}, as these are the main tools we will use in this work.
+After that, we describe some of the previous studies on TRG, including HOTRG, local entanglement filtering, and GILT, in Secs.~\ref{subsec:RGCFT} and~\ref{sec:GILT}, as these are the main tools we will use in this work.
 Further details are presented in the Appendix.
-We also discuss the gauge redundancy in the tensor network and the newly proposed gauge fixing method we will use, i.e., MCF in Sec.~\ref{subsec:MCF}.
+We also discuss the gauge redundancy in the tensor network and the newly proposed gauge fixing method that we will use, that is, MCF in Sec.~\ref{subsec:MCF}.
 We then discuss the linearized tensor renormalization group proposed in Ref.~\cite{lyu2021lTRG} to extract scaling dimensions of operators in Sec~\ref{subsec:lTRG}.
 Finally, we describe our coarse-graining scheme, which involves a combination of HOTRG, GILT, MCF, and a residual $U(\chi)^{\otimes m}$ gauge fixing procedure in Sec.~\ref{sec:CoarseGrainingScheme}.
-Additionally, we describe how we coarse-grain defect tensors, which can be used to compute correlation functions.
+In addition, we describe how we produce coarse-grain defect tensors, which can be used to compute correlation functions.